nandabritto/PP5/README.md

 ## Business Model

-+ A traditional B2C (Business to Customer) application has been chosen, which has a straightforward and user friendly responsive interface.
++ A traditional B2C (Business to Customer) application has been chosen, with a straightforward and user-friendly responsive interface.

 <img width="300" src="media/readme/B2Cbusinessmodel.jpg">

 + This online store offers regional products to the final customer.
-In each box the custumer can receive 5 standart products and 5 chosen products.
+The customer can receive five standard products and five chosen products in each box.

 ## Marketing

-+ This site has a Facebook Business page with a link on the page footer.
++ This site has a Facebook Business Page with a link on the page footer.
 It can be viewed [here](https://www.facebook.com/The-regional-taste-100218465935917)

     <details>
     <summary>Facebook page image is available here (SS from 15/02/2022)</summary>